 2. Be Willing to Prioritise

-Check your travel times and be willing to prioritise.
+Check your travel times and be willing to prioritize.
 It’s quite reasonable that you’ll want to see as many places as possible during your trip.
-For our first trip there were a few places that I desperately wanted to visit, but when we arrived in Japan, we realised that travel times to somewhat remote sites can mess with your initial plan.
+For our first trip there were a few places that I desperately wanted to visit, but when we arrived in Japan, we realized that travel times to somewhat remote sites can mess with your initial plan.

 3. Get a Japan Rail Pass to Travel Japan

-It’s probably no news to you, but you can travel Japan by rail quite easily.
-The infamous Shinkansen Trains take you all the 460 kilometres from Tokyo to Kyoto within just 2 hours.
+It’s probably no news to you, but you can travel around Japan by rail quite easily.
+The infamous Shinkansen takes you all the 460 kilometers from Tokyo to Kyoto within just 2 hours.
 They are always on time and super convenient.
 You can not purchase the Rail Pass in Japan, however.
 But, you will have to order it well in advance before your trip.

 Once you arrive in Japan, you can exchange it for your ticket at the first station from which you want to travel.
 The Rail Pass includes rides and reservations on most Shinkansen Trains.
 You can reserve seats on certain trains at the station.
 Find more information on the Japan Rail Pass over here.

 4. Pack Light